tony-shifflett/lessonOne/README.md

 As a developer it's your job to build the design based on mockups.
 The UX team that worked on those mockups have done their due diligence in choosing specific elements, layouts and colors based on hours of research and user testing.

 Although we don't have a team of designers on hand, we can rebuild something that is already beautifully designed.
-Being that you ae just starting out with `html/css` it's best to focus on small and build up and out from there.
+Being that you are just starting out with `html/css` it's best to focus on small and build up and out from there.
 One activity that I enjoy doing is rebuilding previous Instagram quotes.

 Here are a few examples below and there are several more posted here: [newbieandthepro](https://www.instagram.com/newbieandthepro/)